 - Area completes and submits a Marketing Request, providing as much detail as known (e.g. objectives, target audience, timings)

-- UM Consultant reviews and assesses type and scope of request.
-Work assigned to appropriate area – e.g. Publications, Campaigns (advertising and media) – who may request further clarification/detail
+- UM Consultant reviews and assesses type and scope of the request.
+Work assigned to the appropriate area – e.g. Publications, Campaigns (advertising and media) – who may request further clarification/detail

 - A response to the brief is developed, e.g. new creative concept, media plan, adaptation to existing advert